eins78/Bachelor/Text/p1-Information/4-Versioning.markdown

 If the folder is copied as a whole, the `.git` folder is still inside, meaning the complete versioned history is included, for good or bad.
 If just single files from the folder are copied somewhere else, the `.git` is not copied with them, thus not including the history/database.

+## Clone and Fork

+- if repo not started locally, must clone

+- clone is a copy of a repo

+- fork is any clone with changes!

 ## Commit

 **"commiting"** is the activity of saving your changes into the **`git`** database,